dragoscirjan/coding-standards/doc/style.md

 <!-- --lang-ex-end -->

-**NOTE**: Absence of Programming Language from the list above suggests it does not have coding demarcation.
+> **Note**: Absence of Programming Language from the list above suggests it does not have coding demarcation.